Solar-network/docs/docs/releases/v2.6/README.md

 # Summary

-Swipechain `v2.6` is a minor update but not backward compatible with `v2.5.X`.
+Solar `v2.6` is a minor update but not backward compatible with `v2.5.X`.
 This update introduces implementations of AIP11 and AIP18.

 - **Upgrade time**: low - upgrading to `v2.6` only requires minimal configuration changes.
 - **Complexity**: high - AIP11 and AIP18 were implemented which bring various cryptography changes after a milestone is reached.